ryant18/CourseAdder/README.md

 Select the semester you want to register for
 ![Select semester](https://github.com/ryant18/CourseAdder/blob/master/images/termselect.jpg)

 Add all the crns that you want to add.
-Make sure you have the right semester selected if they are not valid
+If your classes are not showing up correctly, make sure you have the right semester selected.
 ![Add crns](https://github.com/ryant18/CourseAdder/blob/master/images/startinginput.jpg)

 Click on a crn to delete the row

 ![Delete a crn](https://github.com/ryant18/CourseAdder/blob/master/images/deleterow.jpg)

 Set the delay that you want to application to check on.
 This is the amount of time that the program